google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-05.markdown

 );
 {% endhighlight %}

-Our app won't work offline quite yet, we've implemented caching and retrieval for the App Shell, but even though we're caching the data, we're still dependant on the network.
+Our app won't work offline quite yet.
+We've implemented caching and retrieval for the App Shell, but even though we're caching the data, we're still dependant on the network.